 With 52 weekly plans, this book makes it easy to come up with appropriate learning experiences that children will love.
 This essential classroom resource covers every topic and other things that you probably never thought of.
 384 pages.

-Available in packages of 10 booklets, each with 6 observation sheets and 1 scoring summary sheet, these are Spanish forms for conducting the Classroom Assessment Scoring System® (CLASS® ) observation.
+Available in packages of 10 booklets, each with 6 observation sheets and 1 scoring summary sheet, these are the forms needed to conduct the Classroom Assessment Scoring System® (CLASS® ) Toddler observation.
 These forms are a part of CLASS®, the bestselling classroom observational tool that measures interactions between children and teachers -- a primary ingredient of high-quality early educational experiences.
-With versions for toddler programs, PreK, and K-3 classrooms, the reliable and valid… More »
+With versions for toddler programs, PreK, and K-3 classrooms, the reliable… More »

 🍪 This website uses cookies to ensure you get the best experience on our website.